algorithm-helper/algorithm-helper/content/categories/data-structures/lists/stack.md

     }

     /**
-     * Returns an Iterator to the StackResizingArray that iterates through the
+     * Returns an Iterator to the StackDynamicArray that iterates through the
-     * elements of the StackResizingArray in reverse order.
+     * elements of the StackDynamicArray in reverse order.
      *
-     * @return an Iterator to the StackResizingArray that iterates through the
+     * @return an Iterator to the StackDynamicArray that iterates through the
-     *         elements of the StackResizingArray in reverse order.
+     *         elements of the StackDynamicArray in reverse order.
      */
     public Iterator<T> iterator() {
         return new Iterator<T>() {